 ASP Isotopes Inc. was incorporated in the state of Delaware on September 13, 2021, and has its principal operations in Washington, DC.
-ASP Isotopes Inc.'s subsidiary ASP Isotopes Holdings Limited ("ASP Guernsey"), has its principal operations in Guernsey.
-ASP Guernsey's subsidiary, ASP Isotopes Holdings South Africa Proprietary Limited ("ASP South Africa"), has its principal operations in South Africa.
-ASP Rentals Proprietary Limited ("ASP Rentals") a variable interest entity ("VIE") of ASP South Africa, has its principal operations in South Africa.
+ASP Isotopes Inc.'s subsidiary ASP Isotopes Guernsey Limited ("ASP Guernsey"), has its principal operations in Guernsey.
+ASP Guernsey's subsidiary, ASP Isotopes South Africa Proprietary Limited ("ASP Rentals"), a variable interest entity ("VIE") of ASP South Africa, has its principal operations in South Africa.
 Enlightened Isotopes (Pty) Ltd ("Enlightened Isotopes"), an 80% owned subsidiary of ASP South Africa, was formed in March 2023 and began operations in January 2024.
-ASP Isotopes UK Ltd, a wholly-owned subsidiary of ASP Guernsey, was incorporated in July 2022.
-ASP Isotopes Inc.'s subsidiary Enriched Energy, LLC was incorporated in January 2022.
+ASP Isotopes UK Ltd, a subsidiary of ASP Guernsey, was incorporated in July 2022.
 PET Labs Pharmaceuticals Proprietary Limited ("PET Labs"), a 51% owned subsidiary of ASP Isotopes Inc. operates in South Africa.
-ASP Isotopes Inc.'s subsidiary Quantum Leap Energy LLC was formed in the state of Delaware in September 2023 and began operations in February 2024.
-Quantum Leap Energy Lucy Limited ("Quantum Leap Energy South Africa"), has its operations in South Africa.
+ASP Isotopes Inc.'s subsidiary, Quantum Leap Energy LLC, was formed in the state of Delaware in September 2023 and began operations in February 2024.
+Quantum Leap Energy LLC's subsidiary Quantum Leap Energy Proprietary Limited ("Quantum Leap Energy South Africa"), has its operations in South Africa.
 ASP Isotopes Inc., its subsidiaries and ASP Rentals are collectively referred to as "the Company" throughout these consolidated statements.

 The Company is a development stage advanced materials company dedicated to the development of technology and processes that, if successful, will allow for the enrichment of natural isotopes into higher concentration products, which could be used in several industries.
-The Company has an exclusive license to use proprietary technology, the Aerodynamic Separation Process ("ASP technology"), originally developed and licensed to the Company by Klydon Proprietary Ltd ("Klydon"), for the production, distribution, marketing and sale of all isotopes.
+The Company's proprietary technology, the Aerodynamic Separation Process ("ASP technology"), originally developed by Klydon Proprietary Ltd ("Klydon"), is designed to enable the production of isotopes used in several industries.
 The Company's initial focus is on the production and commercialization of enriched Carbon-14 ("C-14"), Molybdenum-100 ("Mo-100") and Silicon-28 ("Si-28").
+The Company has commissioned an isotope enrichment plant for the enrichment of C-14 located in Pretoria, South Africa, which will be ready for production upon the final installation of essential components, and we expect to start commercial supply of C-14 during second half of 2024.
+The Company anticipates completion and commissioning of a multi-isotope enrichment plant in Pretoria, South Africa during second half 2024, and the Company expects to start initial commercial supply of Si-28 during second half 2024.
+In addition, the Company has started planning additional isotope enrichment plants.
 The Company believes the C-14 it may develop using the ASP technology may be used in the development of new pharmaceuticals and agrochemicals.
 The Company believes that the Mo-100 it may develop using the ASP technology has significant potential advantages for use in the preparation of nuclear imaging agents by radiopharmacies and others in the medical industry.
 The Company believes the Si-28 it may develop using the ASP technology may be used to develop advanced semiconductors and in quantum computing.
+In addition, the Company is considering the future development of the ASP technology for the separation of Zinc-68, Xenon-129/136 for potential use in the healthcare end market, Germanium 70/72/74 for possible use in the semiconductor end market, and Chlorine-37 for potential use in